-and improved sanitation is well below the comparator countries.
-Pakistan compares favourably with its comparators in terms of its telecommunication and irrigation infrastructure, yet it needs large injections of investment to meet the rapidly growing demand for modern mobile phone services and rehabilitate and modernize its ageing irrigation sector infrastructure.
+Port Railroad and improved sanitation is well below the comparator countries.
+Pakistan compares favourably with its comparators in terms of its telecommunication and irrigation infrastructure, yet it needs large injections of investment to meet the rapidly growing demand for modern mobile phone services and rehabilitate and modernize its ageing irrigation sector infrastructure.17 With electricity gap reaching 20 percent of the overall demand, Pakistan is currently ranked World Bank, "Pakistan - Public Expenditure Management: Strategic Issues and Reform Agenda: Strategic Issues and Reform Agenda, World Bank, Washington DC.
+2004.

-With electricity gap reaching 20 percent of the overall demand, Pakistan is currently ranked 17 World Bank, "Pakistan - Public Expenditure Management: Strategic Issues and Reform Agenda: Strategic Issues and Reform Agenda, World Bank, Washington DC.
-2004. second in South Asia on the size of electricity deficit (Figure 11).
+second in South Asia on the size of electricity deficit (Figure 11).
 Over the last seven years, electricity gap has widened at an alarming rate.
-Power outages resulting from load management of about, which were at 3 hours a day in 2007 have increased to 8-10 hours a day by mid-2012, causing an estimated loss of about 2 percent of GDP per annum.
-At the macroeconomic level, poor quality of infrastructure is costing Pakistan quite dearly in terms realizing its full growth potential.
-18 Government of Pakistan, "Economic Survey 2011/12", Ministry of Finance, Islamabad, economic growth in Pakistan has not produced commensurate social improvements.
-As such, Pakistan human resources remained relatively undeveloped.
-In terms of Human Development Index (HDI), Pakistan not only lags substantially behind its comparators, the gap has been increasing over time (Figure 12).
-Pakistan's key social indicators remain among the worst in the region; and some of these indicators puts Pakistan in the company of sub-Saharan countries.
-Pakistan's primary school (net) enrolment rate is almost 21 bps below that of its comparators; life expectancy at birth lags 6 years behind; and infant mortality rate is more than 2.5 times that of comparators.
-Pakistan's poor human development not only indicates weak social development, but also points to low overall productivity of Pakistan's labour

-It is estimated that improvement in quality of infrastructure alone will boost Pakistan's per capita GDP growth by 3.7 percent; with major contributions from each of electricity (1.9 percent), transportation (0.6 percent) and telecommunication (1.2 percent) sectors.19

-Inadequate Human Capital

-Over the last three decades.
+Power outages resulting from load management of about, which were at 3 hours a day in 2007 have increased to 8-10 hours a day by mid-2012, causing an estimated loss of about 2 percent of GDP per annum.18 At the macroeconomic level, poor quality of infrastructure is costing Pakistan quite dearly in terms realizing its full growth potential Government of Pakistan, "Economic Survey 2011/12", Ministry of Finance, Islamabad, 2012 It is estimated that improvement in quality of infrastructure alone will boost Pakistan's per capita GDP growth by 3.7 percent; with major contributions from each of electricity (1.9 percent), transportation (0.6 percent) and telecommunication (1.2 percent) sectors.19 Inadequate Human Capital Over the last three decades.

-World Bank, "Pakistan: Investment Climate Analysis" Washington DC.
+.80 World Bank, "Pakistan: Investment Climate Analysis" Washington DC.
 2013.